bsc-wdc/compss-doc/COMPSs_Manuals/source/Sections/02_App_Development/02_Python/01_4_Numba_integration/01_Numba_integration.rst

 Advanced usage
 ~~~~~~~~~~~~~~

-PyCOMPSs can be also used in conjuntion with the Numba’s
+PyCOMPSs can be also used in conjunction with the Numba’s
 ``@vectorize``, ``@guvectorize``, ``@stencil`` and ``@cfunc``.
 But since these decorators do not preserve the original argument specification
 of the original function, their usage is done through the *numba* parameter
-withih the ``@task`` decorator.
+within the ``@task`` decorator.
 The *numba* parameter accepts:

 - **Boolean**: